 Dana lugged him a bit further and then gave in.
 Doug went on up to drone, only to find drone-killing winds that forced the judicious decision to stand down.
 So we settled for the same photos that every other schlub up there has on his or her phone.

-We did, however, possibly, if not probably get to the bottom of those fields of yellow something or others.
+We did, however, possibly get to the bottom of those fields of yellow something or others.
 Brenda’s Goldenrod.

 Big fun aboard their boat, but we stayed up way too late for the early departure we needed this morning.

-Off at six for the ten-hour trip down to Shippagan.
+Off at 6 for the 10-hour trip down to Shippagan.
 As we sort of expected, it mostly was a hazy day unfit for scenic photos.
 Dana perfectly framed a tour boat as we passed by Pierced Rock, but the haze made our decision to drive down look pretty brilliant.

 Loopers—including us—have a healthy respect bordering on fear about cruising the Chesapeake Bay and Delaware Bay in sketchy weather.
 Toss in the Albermarle Sound as well.
 Plenty of spots to die or throw up.
 The Bay of Chaleur is bigger and arguably more treacherous than all three of those.
 Combined.
 The books warn that the water can be glassy one minute, then the winds whip up from crazy directions.
 Impossible to predict.
 But we had no choice other than turn back and run away, which isn’t much of a choice.
 Fortunately except for a couple of pitchy hours in the middle, things were pretty calm.